-Learning and Support Department is engaged is a variety of activities guided by the Cochrane Training and Professional Development Strategy.
-The following are the key projects or programmes planned for delivery in 2016 and beyond.
+We are engaged is a variety of activities guided by Strategy 2020.
+The following are the key projects or programmes delivered in 2016-2017:

 Cochrane Learning Live is a series of monthly webinars aimed at anyone interested in learning skills or gaining knowledge and experience relating to Cochrane activities.
 The programme of speakers and the recordings of past webinars are available here.

 Trainers' Week was a virtual conference organized for the first time in April 2016.
 The conference was a series of free online events open to everyone across the Trainers’ Network and beyond, with a variety of creative and interactive events happening to give Cochrane's Trainers an opportunity to learn, and to learn from each other.
 Webinar recordings and accompanying materials are available here.